saleha-12/bike_sharing/README.md

 * Finally, we exported the cleaned dataset for further analysis and modeling.

 ## 2. Exploratory Data Analysis
-* The first step in our EDA was to load the the uploaded dataset from GitHub and check the first few rows to make sure the dataset reflected the changes from the data cleaning.
+The first step in our EDA was to load the uploaded dataset from GitHub and inspect the first few rows to ensure that the dataset reflected the changes made from the data cleaning process.

-* We then checked the shape of our dataset to confirm the number of rows and columns.
-* We checked the column data types to make sure each column was the data type we needed to prepare it for the analysis.
-What we found here was that the "date" column was a string, which would need to be converted to datetime if we needed to do any calculations using dates.
-Columns for "temperature", "humidity", and "windspeed" were data type float, and the rest of the columns were integers, which were the data types we needed.
+Next, we checked the shape of the dataset to confirm the number of rows and columns.
+We also examined the column data types to ensure they were correctly formatted for analysis.
+We found that the "date" column was stored as a string, which would need to be converted to a datetime format if any calculations using dates were needed.
+The "temperature", "humidity", and "windspeed" columns were correctly set as floats, while the remaining columns were integers, which aligned with our expectations.

-* We then checked the summary stats using .describe() method.
-Some observations here: column "weekday" has integers between 0-6, so the week starts at integer '0'.
-Column "weathersit" has no rows that are '4', which means there was no heavy rain throughout the entire time period of this dataset.
-Column "count" had a minimum of 22 and maximum of 8714, meaning there was significant fluctuation in total rental bikes throughout the time period.
+To gain an initial understanding of the dataset, we used the .describe() method to generate summary statistics.
+Key observations included:

+*The "weekday" column contained integers ranging from 0 to 6, indicating that the week starts at integer '0'.
+*The "weathersit" column had no occurrences of '4', meaning there were no instances of heavy rain throughout the recorded time period.
+*The "count" column (total rental bikes) ranged from a minimum of 22 to a maximum of 8,714, suggesting significant fluctuations in bike rentals.

-* We then checked the distribution of each feature using histograms.
-An observation here is that the most common weather type in the "weathersit" column was '1', followed by '2' with roughly half of the count, with very few '3' and no '4'.
+We then examined the distribution of each feature using histograms.
+One key insight was that the most common weather type in the "weathersit" column was '1', followed by '2', which had roughly half the count of '1'.
+There were very few occurrences of '3' and none of '4'.

-* We used a boxplot to confirm if there were any outliers and to make sure all the datapoints made sense.
-* Finally, we checked the feature correlations using a heatmap, where we could see that there were a number of correlated features with "count", especially with season, year, weathersit, temperature, adn windspeed, which meant these affected the number of rentals.
+To detect potential outliers and assess data validity, we utilized boxplots.
+Finally, we analyzed feature correlations using a heatmap, which revealed several strong correlations with the "count" column, particularly with season, year, weathersit, temperature, and windspeed.
+These findings indicate that these variables do have influence on the number of bike rentals.

 ## 3. Creating a Regression Model
 * Categorical features (such as season, weather type, and weekday) are identified, while the numerical features (like temperature, humidity, and wind speed) are also noted.